Background pattern

 Preparation of the solution

-Dexmedetomidina Altan can be diluted in glucose 50 mg/ml (5%), Ringer's solution, mannitol or injectable sodium chloride 9 mg/ml (0.9%) to achieve the required concentration of 4 micrograms/ml or 8 micrograms/ml before administration.
-See below in the form of a table for the volumes required to prepare the infusion.
+Dexmedetomidine Altan can be diluted in glucose 50 mg/ml (5%), Ringer's solution, mannitol, or sodium chloride 9 mg/ml (0.9%) injection solution to achieve the required concentration of 4 micrograms/ml or 8 micrograms/ml before administration.
+See the table below for the volumes needed to prepare the infusion.

 In case a concentration of 4 micrograms/ml is required: